Staying active—a family affair

 How do you keep everyone happy, healthy and moving?

 As a coach and Dad of two active boys, I’m happy to say you don’t always need structured sports to get in your physical activity.
 Here are a few tips to get everyone up and moving.

 You don’t have to be an athlete to be active.
 Every little step counts towards physical activity.
 Think hula hoops and hopscotch!

 The key is to move your body, and bonus points if you can be active outside.
-Just remember: if you’re heading outside, make sure everyone practices physical distancing1 and stays away from public areas closed due to the pandemic.
+Just remember: if you’re heading outside, make sure everyone practices physical distancing (Government of Canada) and stays away from public areas closed due to the pandemic.

 For kids missing their regular sports and activities, now is a great time for them to grab their sticks, nets, balls, bats and gloves to get some practice—with mom and dad!

 Planning regular physical activity (Canadian Society for Exercise Physiology) breaks for your kids is the key to success.

 Wondering how much physical activity is enough?
 Look no further!

 Remember, you don’t have to do everything at once.
 Spacing activity out gives you and them a much-needed break from screen time and homework (helping with focus, too).

 This isn’t your same-old gym class!
 Let your kid(s) choose their activity of choice and maybe even make up the rules as they go.
 Keeping engagement high.